tbrown14611/Project_2/README.md

 ## Analysis Approach

-The analysis was broken into multiple steps with a jupyter notebook for each step.
+The analysis was broken into multiple steps with a Jupyter notebook for each step.
+    Step1_build_base_data.ipynb
+    Step2_reformat_data_for_analysis
+    Step3_analyze_data

+    Step duration is calculated (see Duration in each step detail below)

+The analysis proved that the Random Forest Regressor produces the best R2 R-squared.
+Performance will be improved when the models that are run are reduced to include only the Random Forest Regressor model.
+Duration for step 3 will be updated and the performance improvement noted.

-jupyter notebook: step1_build_base_data.ipynb
+Jupyter notebook: step1_build_base_data.ipynb

+ Duration: 0:00:02.035045

 - Us Treasury and World bank data, downloaded and saved as .csv files in project Resources are input to Step1
 - Cleanup:
     - Apply dictionary to correct Country Names in GDP table to be the same as Country Names in Exchange table